Alectoria (fungus): Description

 The genus also produces small, black, globe-shaped structures called pycnidia that are partially or fully embedded in the thallus.
 These produce rod-shaped to narrow spindle-shaped asexual reproductive cells called conidia.
 Chemically, almost all species contain usnic acid, and many produce compounds called orcinol and β-orcinol depsides.
+Early chemotaxonomic studies showed that species of Alectoria differ consistently in their β-orcinol derivatives: for example, barbatolic acid in A. capillaris, psoromic acid in A. implexa and norstictic acid in A. pseudofuscescens, while A. sarmentosa itself comprises several chemically distinct races with varying combinations of atranorin, alectoronic acid, α-collatolic acid, barbatic acid and usnic acid.

 Ecology

 Species of Alectoria are pendent "hair" lichens that form long, tough strands on conifer branches; in favourable sites Alectoria sarmentosa can reach lengths of around 30–50 cm, occasionally exceeding a metre.
 Within the inland temperate rainforests of British Columbia, A. sarmentosa is an important early-winter food for deep-snow mountain caribou, used when other forage is snow-covered and before deep snow lifts the animals to higher parts of the canopy.
 The genus shows a consistent lower-canopy bias.
 Physiological studies indicate Alectoria is sensitive to direct sun when dry (its usnic acid cortex is a relatively weak "sunscreen") and benefits from frequent or prolonged wetting; together these tendencies favour partial shade and slower drying.
 Net carbon gain therefore tends to be highest in the lower canopy, and field measurements show biomass typically peaking about 5–10 m above ground.

 In vertical "zone" terms, Alectoria largely occupies the band where high-biomass Bryoria suffers periodic die-back (Zone B), so its stand-level loads are generally lower than those of Bryoria, which peaks higher up (Zone C).
 In very humid areas, however, the Alectoria band can extend well into the mid- and upper canopy and may reach near-hyperabundant levels.
 Heavy loads typically develop late in succession as the inner, sparsely needled "defoliated cone" expands through the canopy; dispersal is also limited by the species' coarse, high-tensile fragments, which are less easily carried by wind.
 Litterfall from Alectoria and upper-canopy Bryoria continually re-seeds lower branches and, in winter, deposits edible fragments onto the snow surface—a process described as the "manna effect".